-Deer will be culled from each park by trained marksmen from USDA APHIS Wildlife Services and Metroparks rangers who are Ohio certified peace offers.
+Deer will be culled from each park by Metroparks rangers who are Ohio certified peace offers, with additional support from USDA APHIS Wildlife Services as needed.
 Refer to the work plan included as Attachment D for a detailed outline of program logistics.
 All venison produced through this culling program will be donated to a local foodbank for immediate use by the general public.